TodePond/Lilypad/pages/intent.md

 The server does not intend to be a general purpose community.
 That is, it doesn't intend to be a place for all types of topics and types of expression.

-Instead, it intends to be a place for a limited range of topics and .
+Instead, it intends to be a place for a limited range of topics and *vibes*.

 Those topics are:<br>
 ⭐ coding + creativity<br>